-Figure 4.9 Indicative annual savings moving from flat market offer to retail time of use offer, New South Wales similar to annual bills under flat market offers, although benefits from switching from flat to time of use offers are slightly greater than those for consumers on market offers.
-This is because average energy usage charges are higher for standing offers.
+Figure 4.9 Indicative annual savings moving from flat market offer to retail time of use offer, New South Wales

 For standing offers, 93 percent of the sampled consumers would benefit from switching from a flat standing offer to a time of use offer.
 The 'best off' consumer in the sample would save \$459 per annum, while the 'worst off' consumer would lose \$99 per annum.
 The average change is a saving of \$88 in the annual bill.